klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 testFunction()
 ```

-Save the file and run it in your console.
-When the above code is executed, the `RLP-encoded string` including the sender's `signatures` and fee payer's `feePayerSignatures` is output as shown below.
-(The output you run above will be different from the string below.)
+Run the code in your console.
+When the above code is executed, the `RLP-encoded string` including the sender's `signatures` and fee payer's `feePayerSignatures` is printed like below.
+(The output you run above could be different from the string below.)

 ```bash
 $ node ./test.js
 0x09f8dc588505d21dba0082c35094176ff0344de49c04be577a3512b6991507647f72059409a08f2289d3eb3499868908f1c84fd9523fe11bf847f845824e44a02ab3219f367f6a0848de587ed376dd48e2a4892963f251352bf1d20fec16b50da06f5e2e4987e0ca9ae0de0fd15d6fbc91c18f7c574d42b85c08e7cd9fb374eb4694b8354ce689391ce868a0605f9e5e07172651e57ff847f845824e44a04cbd8f47374cb07881dda839187c2cbfcc4af5127703ead87dad558f77fcbb3ba0035a2d93c73824541f1f59a45c1d9546c5c991d36fe16ce9544aed613a3d080c
 ```

-The transaction is now signed by both the sender and fee payer, and can now be sent over the network.
-Assign the output of the example code above to the rlpEncoed variable in the example below.
+The transaction is now signed by both the sender and the fee payer, and it can now be sent over the network.
+Replace `0x{RLP-encoded string}` with the output of the example code above.

 ```javascript
 // test.js